SandboxSB05/OnSiteRCM/markdown/SUPABASE_VERCEL_SETUP.md

 ## Overview

-This guide explains how to set up the OnSite authentication system using Supabase for the database and Vercel for serverless API endpoints.
+This guide explains how to set up the Relay authentication system using Supabase for the database and Vercel for serverless API endpoints.

 ## Architecture